 After you know the most common concerns, you can design your organization-specific education.
 Facts should be taken directly from reliable primary sources such as the CDC, National Institutes of Health (NIH), World Health Organization (WHO), etc. Provide brief information and a link to one of these sites for more information on that given topic.
 Ideally, you would conduct another survey after your educational program to determine its effectiveness.

 The COVID-19 pandemic is a novel challenge for businesses.
 Employee education is key to maintaining successful business operations, and it could be critical to stemming the tide across the globe as work communities are important sources of learning.
 Targeting education to meet the unique needs of your employees’ beliefs is paramount.
-The Health Belief Model is an easily understood public health tool for assessing health beliefs and targeting your efforts to maximize the impact of your employee education, especially at this critical time when the impact can be far reaching.
+The Health Belief Model is an easily understood public health tool for assessing health beliefs and targeting your efforts to maximize the impact of your employee education, especially at this critical time when the impact can be far-reaching.

-Manage and Respond to COVID-19 t
+Manage and Respond to COVID-19

 At Fusion Risk Management, we are working hard to provide solutions and help companies – whether customers or not – deal successfully with the COVID-19 pandemic.
 The ideas shared here provide you a simple but powerful tool to make sure your workforce is well-educated and motivated to stay safe, so we can all work together to flatten the curve and get back to the “new normal” with the best outcome possible.

 For more ideas on how to help your organization navigate the COVID-19 pandemic and ensure business continuity, you can visit the Resilience Toolkit – Powered by Fusion.
-This completely free resource contains a growing set of tools to help you, including a pandemic plan template and a community forum where you can share ideas and get questions answered by peers and experts.
+This completely free resource contains a growing set of tools to help you, including a crisis management plan template and a community forum where you can share ideas and get questions answered by peers and experts.
 Also, check out 4 Keys to Navigating Your Business through the COVID-19 Pandemic and COVID-19: A Crisis Every CEO Must Address.